Burial Plot 2 - Baby Alma

 The story behind the young girl that is buried with only a simple headstone and the words "Baby ALMA – Age 17 yrs." is a fascinating yet odd occurrence that happened here in 1918.

-There are no local records of her real name, only Baby Alma as she was known.
-Although she was certainly not a baby, she was promoted as "Baby Alma" the Fat Lady of the Circus.
-The traveling circus was in Hays in 1918 and Baby Alma, who weighed 600 pounds, was one of the featured side shows.
+It was reported that Baby Alma's birth name was Alma Parsons.
+Although she was known as Baby Alma, she was certainly not a baby.
+She was promoted as "Baby Alma" the Fat Lady of the Circus, weighing around 600 pounds.
+The traveling circus was in Hays in 1918 and Baby Alma was one of the featured side shows.
 An epidemic of the flu hit Hays that year and Baby Alma caught the flu, which turned into pneumonia and she died from her illness.

 In her tent pitched on the fairgrounds down near Big Creek, she woke one morning with the sniffles.
 In a few hours, she too had the flu and they took her to City Hall, which was being used as a make shift Red Cross nursing facility to care for the overflow of patients who were sick with the flu.
 It took six husky men to hoist her into City Hall and they had to make a special bed to accommodate her excessive weight.